Atashnezhad/NLP_Proj2/README.md

 - Several ML algorithms applied to three sets of the data frames.
 - Logistic Regression, Gradient Boosting Classifier and, MLP Classifier were applied.
-- the models were grid searched using parallel computing to achieve the highest speed.
+- Models were grid searched using parallel computing to achieve the highest speed.
 - The voting system included three best models along with hyper-parameters were applied which results in maximum accuracy of 96%.
 - It was observed that using only vectorized text results in lower accuracy compared to the EDA data set.
 Also using merged data set results in top accuracy.
 - check out the following confusion matrixes.
 The left one is using Logistic Regression on vectorized data while at the right the Soft voting model used on All_df.